tarek-iraqi/The-Boilerplate-Project/README.md

 3. you need add the secret key to hach and encrypt the JWT tokens, this can be done by add the following in user secrets or as an environment variable
    **_System:JWTSettings:SecretHashKey_**

+4. For using export PDF and avoid any errors when running the application you need to download [libwkhtmltox.dll] file from the following url https://github.com/rdvojmoc/DinkToPdf/tree/master/v0.12.4/64%20bit and put this file in the root directory of the WebApi application and right-click on the dll file in Solution Explorer and choose properties.
+For the Build Action we are going to choose Content and for the Copy to Output Directory, we are going to choose Copy always.

 # Template Structure